smallrye/smallrye-stork/docs/docs/service-discovery/custom-service-discovery.md

 A `ServiceDiscoveryProvider` implementation needs to be annotated with `@ServiceDiscoveryType` that defines the _type_.
 Any configuration properties that the provider expects should be defined with `@ServiceDiscoveryAttribute` annotations placed on the provider.
+Optionally, you can also add `@ApplicationScoped` annotation in order to provide the service discovery implementation as CDI bean.

 A service discovery provider class should look as follows: